 Do you eat only nuts and twigs?
 I live in the heart of beef country so this question never surprises me.
 We eat a lot of great food, we just mostly cook for ourselves.
 Check out some of my favorite vegan recipes.
 You’ll notice a lot of sweets here.
 I can’t help myself.
 I love baking!

 Where do you recommend for vegetarians and vegans to eat when dining in KC?
 There are several wonderful vegetarian and vegan restaurants here in KC.
-Some of these include: Eden Alley, Cafe Seed and FÜD.
+Some of these include: Eden Alley, and FÜD.
 There are other restaurants that provide delicious vegan options and these are: Waldo Pizza (they also have gluten free pizzas), Blue Bird Bistro, and Blue Koi.

 Mac or PC?
 I started out on PCs, but my husband showed me the Mac way and I haven’t regretted the change.